privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/audit.md

 - Crypto
 - Domainobjs

-From August 18, 2021 to September 22, 2021, Hashcloak assisted the MACI team in resolving the issues brought up.
+From August 18, 2021 to September 22, 2021, Hashcloak assisted the MACI team in resolving the issues.

 Please see the [HashCloak report](/audit_reports/20210922_Hashcloak_audit_report.pdf) for details.